Serkan Özkaya: Notable works in serial form

 In A Sudden Gust of Wind (2007 –2013), Özkaya depicted the journey of a stack of papers blown away by the wind.
 The original work was made with basic materials: standard A4 paper, thread, and glue.
 The piece was inspired by Ejiri in Suruga Province (A Sudden Gust of Wind), a 19th-century Japanese woodcut by Hokusai, and A Sudden Gust of Wind (after Hokusai) (1993) by Jeff Wall.
 One version of the installation was first exhibited at the Boots Contemporary Art Space in St. Louis, Missouri.
 Another version of the work was acquired by 21c Museum Hotel and installed at their third location in Bentonville, Arkansas.
 This version utilizes about 400 metal sheets scattered in a large gallery space.

 Bring me the head of… (2007–2015) is the edible form of a teddy bear's head on a plate.
 Instead of working with museums or galleries, in this series, Özkaya collaborated with restaurants and chefs and they decided the ingredients—that is the material of the sculpture.
-This work was made in collaboration with M on the Bund in Shanghai, offered at Freemans' Restaurant in New York in 2007 as a part of the Performa Biennial, at Changa in Istanbul in 2008, as street food in Izmir in 2009, at Capital M in Beijing in 2012, and at the Hive in Bentonville, Arkansas in 2014.
+This work was made in collaboration with M on the Bund in Shanghai, offered at Freemans' Restaurant in New York in 2007 as a part of the Performa Biennial, at Changa in Istanbul in 2008, as street food in İzmir in 2009, at Capital M in Beijing in 2012, and at the Hive in Bentonville, Arkansas in 2014.

 In One and Three Pasta (2012), Özkaya collaborated with the architect George L. Legendre, a professor at Harvard University.
 Using Legendreʼs mathematical equations (published in Pasta By Design and reviewed in the New Scientist), they created a series of computer-generated replicas of 92 types of pasta and 3D-printed them in nylon.
 The actual pieces of pasta were displayed next to their ideal nylon replicas, along with the generative equations of each shape.
 One and Three Pasta references to canonical works like Joseph Kosuthʼs One and Three Chairs and Donald Juddʼs Untitled stacks.

 An Attempt at Exhausting A Place… is a series of works in which the artist "dissolves the white cube" and the usual constraints of a traditional art space.
 Four projectors are used to display a live feed of the scene beyond the wall on which they are projected.
 The work was exhibited as part of Özkaya's solo exhibition at the Postmasters Gallery in New York, running from May 14 to June 18, 2016.
 In a similar installation at İstanbul Modern, a projection on one its interior walls treated the view to a scene of the Bosphorus Strait, making the wall seem transparent.
 A version of the work is also presented in a permanent exhibition at the lobby of the 21c Museum Hotel in Nashville, Tennessee.